team-siklab/workshop-simple-webapp/README.md

 ### Git

-This workshop will use Git as a platform medium, so
+This workshop will use Git as a platform medium, so it will be handy if you already know Git.